 Q: How do I talk about it with my parents?

 A: Most of my patients feel more comfortable approaching their mother to discuss the subject, however you should talk to the parent you feel most comfortable with.
 Express how much discomfort your labia are causing you.
 You may want to see your family doctor or gynaecologist as well, so you and your parent(s) can get medical advice about whether labiaplasty can help.

-Q: How do I know I need labiaplasty?
+Q: How do I know I need labiaplasty cosmetic surgery?

 A: Nobody really "needs" labiaplasty.
 It is an elective procedure that you can choose to have if you want.
 However, if your labia are causing you discomfort because they're constantly being irritated by clothing or when performing certain physical activities (due to friction), then this procedure may be suitable for you.
 It's also an option if you find your labia aesthetically displeasing.
 For example, you may find that when you wear a bathing suit, you have "camel toe".
 Some patients report that their labia is so prominent and bulky that it makes them look like they have a penis.
 Trim labia can be achieved with the procedure to give you a sleeker look.

-What you need to know before your labiaplasty surgery.
+What you need to know before your labiaplasty procedure.